Stage Focus – The Greenhouse

 Hailing from Chicago, influenced by New York.
 Honey Djon has been representing US house on an international level for the best part of 2 decades.
 With Derrick Carter as a mentor there is no surprise Honey is a force to be reckoned with.
 The legendary DJ, long standing friend and inspiration for Honey Dijon, introduced her to the sounds of underground Chicago in the form of Jacking House and Detroit Techno.
 Her now signature sound, flawless mixing, passion and integrity are just a few of the reasons we are delighted to welcome Honey Dijon to Terminal V.

 Luke Solomon has been a fundamental part of the dance scene for almost 3 decades now, internationally recognised for setting up seminal label Classic Recordings with Chicago legend Derrick Carter and on his own, the ground-breaking UK label: Music For Freaks.
-A true tastemaker and curator of the finest real deal house music, he’s also a tremendous DJ, having held down residencies in London since the early 90s and touring the globe spreading the House music love he started.
+A true tastemaker and curator of the finest real deal house music, he’s also a tremendous DJ, having held down residencies in London since the early 90s and touring the globe spreading the House music love that he knows only too well.
 We’re honoured to have House music royalty at Terminal V.

 Likened to John Talabot.
 Tim Sweeney and Andrew Weatherall, Newcastle based Man Power is a musical enigma, drawing on House, Techno, Disco, Post-Punk he glides effortlessly between unconventional downtempo genres to produce a truly unique sound.
 The Greenhouse is the perfect setting for Man Power to thrive in, making his Terminal V debut this Easter.

-New York legend, Berlin based Mike Servito is the ultimate DJ’s DJ — a lifelong music obsessive with a truly individual ability to move a dance floor.
+Deeply rooted to New York and Detroit yet Berlin based, Mike Servito is the ultimate DJ’s DJ — a lifelong music obsessive with a truly individual ability to move a dance floor.
 Fearless in his seamless transitions from one style to another, Servito has an unpredictability and a deep trust in his music knowledge that has garnered him a cult following and made him an in-demand DJ the world over.
 A must see act at Terminal V this April.